 While most agents have unpredictable working hours, most Trelora employees (including Agents) work regular 9-5, Monday through Friday schedules and get unlimited PTO.

 There will typically be someone in the office seven days a week, but usually not after 5-6pm local time (note: Phoenix is open until 8pm every day).
 And the team member working the weekend shift may not be your Agent — or even familiar with your sale or purchase.

-Compared to traditional realtors, Trelora Agents have less direct incentive to get you the best deal or deliver stellar customer service.
+Compared with traditional realtors, Trelora Real Estate agents have less direct incentive to get you the best deal or deliver stellar customer service.

 In addition, traditional agents are highly motivated to deliver a stellar customer experience because reviews and referrals from past customers are often their main source of business.

-When agents work in-house for a discount broker like Trelora, the brand advertises and attracts new customers for its agents, meaning they don’t rely on their own reputation to generate business.
+When agents work in-house for a discount broker like Trelora Real Estate, the brand advertises and attracts new customers for its agents, meaning they don’t rely on their own reputation to generate business.